 Whatever your self-management strategy – R.I.C.E.R or heat – an Osteopath can undertake a more thorough examination and diagnosis of your injury should you be concerned about it.

-In most cases of acute injury, research suggests that, once the 48 hour period has passed, starting a series of controlled range of motion exercises and gradual weight-bearing activities helps get patients back on their feet sooner.
-With sub-acute or chronic injuries, best practice is to get the person back to pre-injury levels of activity, although this sometimes means a carefully staged process of gentle increases in exercise and activity.
+In most cases of acute injury, research suggests that, once the 48 hour period has passed, a series of controlled range of motion exercises and gradual weight-bearing activities will help get you back on your feet sooner.
+With sub-acute or chronic injuries, best practice is to get you back to pre-injury levels of activity.
+This sometimes means a carefully staged process of gentle increases in exercise and activity.

 If you have injured yourself or are dealing with an old injury, make an appointment with one of our Osteopaths today so we can get you back to your optimum health.